 At Fort Pulaski National Monument, the National Park Service conducts regular demonstrations of cannon and musket firing blank cartridges throughout the year.
 Each demonstration includes detailed information on the type of equipment used and how it fit into the larger story of the park.

 For more information on Fort Pulaski's Historic Weapons Programs, contact the park directly at (912) 786-5787.
-The park's certified Historic Weapons Program Coordinator is Joel Cadoff and he can be reached at extension 214 or by e-mail.
+The park's certified Historic Weapons Program Coordinator is Joel Cadoff and he can be reached at 912-786-8182 ext.
+1103 or by e-mail.

 Fort Pulaski National Monument has a contigent of local volunteers that help maintain the Historic Weapons Program on a weekly basis.
-The park also sees living history volunteers from all over the southeastern United States by hosting several weekend programs throughout the year.
+The park sees a number of living history volunteers from the southeastern United States by hosting several weekend programs throughout the year.

 Only reproduction weapons are utilized in the Historic Weapons Program.
-The park has several Enfield and Springfield Rifle-muskets that are used on a daily basis.
+The park has several Enfield and Springfield Rifle-muskets that are used for infantry demonstrations.
 The artillery program utilizes a 30-pounder Parrott rifle on siege carriage, two 12 pounder bronze howitzers on field carriages, and will soon see a 32-pounder seacoast cannon on casemate carriage.